 If your environment is more like mine here in Arizona, you have other options.
 The simplest strategy for me is wearing an ice vest (CoolFatBurner with GutBuster) while doing sprint intervals on an exercise bike.

 The convenience of wearing ice vests is nice.
-This is how I do CT.
-I can go about my normal day, at home anyway, without stopping to immerse myself in an ice bath for an hour.
+This is the simplest way to do CT.
+When I do CT this way, I can go about my normal day, at home anyway, without stopping to immerse myself in an ice bath for an hour.
 Ice vests also use freezie packets that can be stored in a freezer and reused, as opposed to using up 10-40 lbs of ice for each session.

 Some folks even just go shopping at a market with a walk-in cold storage section and hang out there for a while.
 Even though this is helpful, the ultimate goal is to get your skin temperature to 50-55 F to fuel all the benefits of cold adaptation.